Have you ever seen something you wanted so badly you nearly (or actually) shouted “SHUT UP AND TAKE MY MONEY!”?

 What’s wrong with this pitch?
 It’s the kind of thing we all see, and say, day in and day out.

 It’s even the kind of thing that people “practice”, trying to distill their product down to a single sentence or two.

 But it’s a total flub.
 Not just stylistically; I’m saying this form of pitch has never gotten me any meaningful action, ever.

 There are lots of reasons, but here are the top 3:

 - Boring as fuck.
-Charm may legitimately be all these things, but wow, is that boring.
+ETZ may legitimately be all these things, but wow, is that boring.
 Using sexier terms and punchier sentences, however, won’t solve the problem, because…

 - Too abstract.
-All those abstract nouns — customer, support, tool, email, specification work.
+All those abstract nouns — tool, time zones, time pickers.
 No imagery.
 But still, swapping out abstraction for concrete nouns won’t really help, because…

 - Self-absorbed.
 I responded to the question that was actually asked, not what the customer is interested in.